 3. That exceed two hundred fifty thousand dollars ($250,000.00) in total value (including all potential renewals).

-B. For Procurements/Contracts that meet all these criteria, the University shall produce and assemble the documentation required for Committee submittal and review, provided that the University is not required to produce privileged information or any record that is not open for public inspection pursuant to state law.
+C. For Procurements/Contracts that meet the above-stated criteria, the University shall produce and assemble the documentation required for Committee submittal and review, provided that the University is not required to produce privileged information or any record that is not open for public inspection pursuant to state law.

 A. Performance Bonds